algosup/2024-2025-project-4-web-fpga-team-5/documents/technical/technicalSpecifications.md

 #### D3.JS Installation

-To install D3 you could follow the installation guide in their [official website](https://d3js.org/getting-started).
+To install D3 you could follow the installation guide on their [official website](https://d3js.org/getting-started).

 1. Open your command prompt window, then navigate to your repository.
 2. Create the folder that will contain your repository, then navigate through it.